ginopalazzo/ginopalazzo.github.io/_posts/2018-02-02-madrid-neighborhood-monthly-parking.markdown

 ## Conclusions

 #### Offer prices & sample size
 This experiment does not represent the real garage rental prices in Madrid.
-They are a snaptshoot only of the offer prices for a day.
-So the data is incomplete and more sample size is requiered.
+They are a snapshot only of the offer prices for a day.
+So the data is incomplete and more sample size is required.

-We could avoid this problem if we take an snaptshoot every day for a month of the Idealista.com data and delete the garages that have been online for long periods of time.
+We could avoid this problem if we take an snapshot every day for a month of the Idealista.com data and delete the garages that have been on line for long periods of time.
 This would avoid the highest garage prices that are not going to be rented and also we could make our sample size bigger.

 #### Interactive map
-Is a nice map but it doesn't give as much information about the exact median price by neighbourhood, neither the district borders (grouping inside the neighbourhoods) or neighbourhood names (usually people dont recognize the neighbourhood only by shape...).
+Is a nice map but it doesn't give us much information about the exact median price by neighbourhood, neither the district borders (grouping inside the neighbourhoods) or neighbourhood names (usually people don't recognize the neighbourhood only by shape...).

 I'll try to avoid this problem in the next post, [Median rental room prices in Spanish municipalities]({{ site.baseurl }}{% post_url 2018-02-12-spanish-median-rental-room-prices %}).